ShawnXYang/AT_HE/README.md

-# Boosting Adversarial Training with Hypersphere Embedding (submitted to ICML 2020)
+# Boosting Adversarial Training with Hypersphere Embedding

-This repository contains the codes for reproducing most of the results of our ICML submission.

-Paper Tittle:

-***Boosting Adversarial Training with Hypersphere Embedding***

 ## Environment settings and libraries we used in our experiments